Customer Segmentation: Validation vs. Foundational

 - Output: Segment profiles, Typing tool

-Whether you’re able to start your journey with foundational segmentation, or choose to retroactively validate your existing personas, adding this extra layer of insights will help you to better understand, design for, and market to your target audiences in a more meaningful way.
+Whether you’re able to start your journey with foundational segmentation, or choose to retroactively verify your existing personas with a segmentation validation approach, adding an extra layer of insights will help you to better understand, design for, and market to your target audiences in a more meaningful way.